jmiloser/ichimoku/README.md

 - NeuralProphet is an easy to learn framework for interpretable time series forecasting.
 NeuralProphet is built on PyTorch and combines Neural Networks and traditional time-series algorithms, inspired by Facebook Prophet and AR-Net.
 - NeuralProphet is best suited for time series data that is of higher-frequency (sub-daily) and longer duration (at least two full periods/years).
 ### Examples
-JPX Comp with Regressors and Future dataframe build: [Kaggle nb](https://www.kaggle.com/code/paulorzp/jpx-prophet-forecasting-rolling-regression), [local copy](nbs/general/jpx-prophet-forecasting-rolling-regression.ipynb)
+JPX Comp with Regressors and Future dataframe build: [Kaggle nb](https://www.kaggle.com/code/paulorzp/jpx-prophet-forecasting-rolling-regression)

 ## TSAI
 State-of-the-art Deep Learning library for Time Series and Sequences.